VaconnProductions/VaconnProductions.github.io/_posts/2018-4-27-Char-Atks.md

 ## Hypatia

 ![hyAtk](/images/hyAtk.jpg "HypatiaAtk")
+This is an entry for [CGTrader Digital Art Competition](https://www.cgtrader.com/)

 I actually did this during the small sliver of time I had during reading week.
 I realized that being lazy does not help at all, therefore I tried my best to draw her hands and cape as dynamic as possible in every frame.
 Before, I would try to create attacks that wouldn't move the limbs too much so that I could finish the animations faster.
 However, this does not make for an interesting character!
 So from now on I hope to create innovative and dynamic movements for all the characters.